fako/writing/main/plot-trilogy.md

 Regne and Moko quickly abandon this road, because they don't want Tirdecpion to know that they're coming.
 The element of surprise is their biggest advantage.

-After some ordeals they to find The Monkey King in Tirdecpion's stronghold.
+After some ordeals they to find The Barbarian King in Tirdecpion's stronghold.
 To free him they have to face Tirdecpion who seems to haven't gone insane, but is only trying everything in his power to make The Valley a better place, protecting it from the unknown evil outside.
 Tirdecpion does regret the murder of his friend, but as Moko was manipulated by Cimsidirn he couldn't risk an attack from his friend.
-He deeply apologizes, but assures Moko that freeing The Monkey King would be a big mistake.
+He deeply apologizes, but assures Moko that freeing The Barbarian King would be a big mistake.
-Everything that has been build by Tirdecpion to defend The Valley is due to The Monkey King.
+Everything that has been build by Tirdecpion to defend The Valley is due to The Barbarian King.
-Tirdecpion explains that the power of the Monkey King is to set the monkeys to work.
+Tirdecpion explains that the power of the Barbarian King is to set the monkeys to work.
-If their enemies would get a hold on The Monkey King, they could harness the labor of the monkeys to build an army.
+If their enemies would get a hold on The Barbarian King, they could harness the labor of the monkeys to build an army.
 An army would easily overrun The Valley and destroy it.
 Without Regne and Cimsidirn to create an alternative world the Valley would fall for real this time.
 Everybody Moko loves would die a horrible death.

-Moko is uncertain what to do, but he can't risk killing Tirdecpion or freeing The Monkey King.
+Moko is uncertain what to do, but he can't risk killing Tirdecpion or freeing The Barbarian King.
 Instead he demands to know where Tachm is to learn about his true destiny.